alacritty/alacritty/CONTRIBUTING.md

  11. A GitHub release is created for the `v1.2.3` tag
  12. The changelog since the last stable release (**not** RC) is added to the GitHub release description
- 13. The `-dev` is stripped from previous change log entries
+ 13. The `-dev` is stripped from previous changelog entries

 # Contact